spassvogel/gilles-game/docs/thoughts.md

 [ ] Figure out a way to calculate damage and armour effects.

 ### 10/8/2020 Save and load
 [x] Save gamestate into file
 [x] Load gamestate from file
 [ ] Save metadata into file.
 Like: current route, timestamp, game version [ ] Load current route from file
 [ ] Show time, game version when loading game

+### 30/8/2020 Quest / Adventurer definitions
+Quests and adventurers dont need to be stored in the store when not active